-We seek to protect the privacy of our customers in our networks and systems infrastructure.
-Significant failure of security measures may undermine customer confidence and result in litigation by customers and/or regulatory fines and penalties.
+We seek to protect the data privacy of our customers in our networks and systems infrastructure.
+Significant failure of security measures may undermine customer confidence and result in litigation from customers and/or regulatory fines and penalties.
 We may also be subject to the imposition of additional regulatory measures relating to the security and privacy of customer data.

+We continue to ensure data privacy by protecting personal data of our customers and staff.
+We also ensure compliance with applicable privacy laws, and perform regular reviews in order to refine our practices.
 We have implemented security policies, procedures, technologies and tools designed to minimise the risk of privacy breaches.
-We have also established an escalation process for major incidents, which includes security breaches, to ensure timely response, internally and externally, to minimise impact.
+We have also established an escalation process for incident management, which includes security breaches to ensure timely response, internally and externally, to minimise impact.